jonallured/jonallured.com/source/_posts/2011-12-20-rails-3-2-command-reuse-mobile-fixed-position-metaprogramming.md

 ---
 favorite: false
 number: 10
-title: Rails 3.2; Command Reuse; Fixed Position on Mobile; Ruby Metaprogramming
+title: "Rails 3.2; Command Reuse; Fixed Position on Mobile; Ruby Metaprogramming"
 ---

 DHH [announced Rails 3.2, RC1][rails_post] and highlighted a few of the cool new